Skip to Content

 Image no longer available

-Why it works: This move can help runners build the ultimate core because it targets the transverse abdominis, obliques, and rectus abdominis.
-What’s more, Clayton says, by enhancing this exercise with sliders, runners can really fire up their primary stabilizing muscles and strength their abs.
+We earn a commission for products purchased through some links in this article: This move can help runners build the ultimate core because it targets the transverse abdominis, obliques, and rectus abdominis.
+What’s more, Clayton says, by enhancing this exercise with sliders, runners can really fire up their Races - Places and strength their abs.

 1. On hardwood or tiled floor, place feet on two sliders and assume a high plank position (hands under shoulders, soft bend in elbows, core including glutes engaged).